-Jenkins pleaded no contest in April and was convicted in the shooting deaths of Juan Uribe-Pena, Jorge Cajiga-Ruiz, Curtis Bradford and Andrea Kruger over a 10-day period after his release from prison last July.
+Jenkins pleaded no contest in April and was convicted in the shooting deaths that occurred over a 10-day period after his release from prison last July.

 Prosecutors say Jenkins planned the killings to cover up robberies of the victims or to keep them from identifying him.
-Jenkins insists that he doesn't remember the killings, but says an Egyptian god named Ahpophis ordered him in a foreign language to kill the four as human sacrifices.
+Jenkins insists that he doesn't remember the killings but said an Egyptian god named Ahpophis ordered him in a foreign language to kill the four as human sacrifices.

 Bataillon said he would schedule a follow-up hearing in 30 to 60 days.